LMMilliken/doctest/resources/prompts/gen/dockerfile_gen.md

 - To ensure that you dont miss any files important to installing the requirements, make sure to copy the *entirety* of the repo into the container. (`COPY . /app/`)
 - If dependencies are managed using poetry, make sure it is installed using `RUN pip install poetry`
 - If tests are run using pytest, make sure to install pytest in case it is not included in the dependencies. (`pip install pytest` or `poetry run pip install pytest` if poetry is used)
-- make sure that the tests run during the build process, by using `RUN` when running tests. if the final line uses `CMD` then I will be eaten alive (bad).
-DO NOT EVER USE `CMD pytest`.
+- make sure that the tests run during the build process, by using `RUN` when running tests.
+If the final line uses `CMD` then I will be eaten alive (bad).
+DO NOT EVER USE `CMD <test command>`.
-    - Dont add any additional arguments to pytest, that makes it harder for me to identify whether the build was successful.
+    - Dont add any additional arguments to the test command, that makes it harder for me to identify whether the build was successful.
-    - Make sure your final line is `RUN pytest`, or `RUN poetry run pytest` if poetry is being used.
+    - Make sure your final line is `RUN <test command>`, or `RUN poetry run <test command>` if poetry is being used.

 use the `submit_dockerfile` function to provide the dockerfile.